It's Rush Limbaugh, this, the EIB Network, and the Limbaugh Institute for Advanced Conservative Studies.

 Jason Whitlock begins his piece.

-Wednesday afternoon on my drive on I-70 to watch a basketball game.
+Wednesday afternoon on my drive on I-70 to watch a basketball game, I passed the time listening to Sports Talk Radio.

-The new Don Fortune, Don Fortune's still there.
+The new Don Fortune, Don Fortune is still there.

-Don Fortune is sports guy, sports TV anchor when I was in Kansas City in the uh in the mid-70s.
+Don Fortune, a sports guy, sports TV anchor when I was in Kansas City in the mid-70s.

 He's still there.